The Science of Being Watched: Why Accountability Check-ins Change Your Behavior

 Neuroimaging studies show that the medial prefrontal cortex (mPFC) - a region associated with social cognition and self-evaluation - activates not just when we are literally being watched, but when we are thinking about how others perceive us.

 This means accountability check-ins work in part because they prime the social evaluation system.
-The knowledge that someone will ask "did you do it?" creates an anticipatory social pressure that begins well before the check-in itself.
+The knowledge that someone will ask "did you do it?" creates an anticipatory social pressure that begins well before the check-in itself, a pattern that recurs throughout the accountability research roundup.

 You are not just reporting - you are managing your reputation.
 And the brain takes that seriously even when the stakes seem small.